 Goals: The end result of most use cases.
 A successful diagram should describe the activities and variants used to reach the goal.

 Use case diagram symbols and notation

 The notation for a use case diagram is pretty straightforward and doesn't involve as many types of symbols as other UML diagrams.
+You can use this guide to learn how to draw a use case diagram if you need a refresher.
 Here are all the shapes you will be able to find in Lucidchart:

 Use cases: Horizontally shaped ovals that represent the different uses that a user might have.

 Actors: Stick figures that represent the people actually employing the use cases.

 Associations: A line between actors and use cases.
 In complex diagrams, it is important to know which actors are associated with which use cases.